Lego Star Wars: Diorama Collection

 In 2022, Lego announced that it will be releasing three Diorama building sets from the Star Wars universe on 24 March 2022.
-They are Death Star Trench Run Diorama, Dagobah Jedi Training Diorama and Death Star Trash Compactor Diorama.
+They are sets #75329 Death Star Trench Run Diorama, #75330 Dagobah Jedi Training Diorama and #75339 Death Star Trash Compactor Diorama.

+In 2023, Lego announced that it will be releasing two Diorama building sets from the Star Wars universe on 1 May 2023.
+They are set #75352 Emperor's Throne Room and set #75353 Endor Speeder Chase.

+In September 2023, Millennium Falcon Holiday Diorama (set number: 40658) will be released in October 2023.
+The set consists of 282 pieces with 5 minifigures.
+The set included Lego minifigures of Rey, Finn, Chewbacca, BB-8 and Porg.

 Lego Art sets

-On August 1, 2020, Lego released 31200 Star Wars The Sith under the Lego Art theme.
-It consists of 3,406 pieces and offers builders the option to recreate any one of the three Star Wars villains (Darth Maul, Kylo Ren, and Darth Vader) in a mosaic-like format using Lego 1x1 studs.
+On August 1, 2020, Lego released set #31200 Star Wars The Sith under the Lego Art theme.
+This consists of 3,406 pieces and offers builders the option to recreate any one of the three Star Wars villains (Darth Maul, Kylo Ren, and Darth Vader) in a mosaic-like format using Lego 1x1 studs.

 Lego BrickHeadz sets

-Lego has since released 20 Star Wars themed sets under the Lego BrickHeadz theme.
-They include characters from the sequel trilogy, the original trilogy and The Mandalorian.
+Lego has since released 22 Star Wars themed sets under the Lego BrickHeadz theme.
+They include characters from the sequel trilogy, the original trilogy, the Clone Wars, and The Mandalorian.

 Lego Brick Sketches sets

-First Order Stormtrooper and BB-8 were released as a part of Lego Brick Sketches theme.
+Sets #40391 First Order Stormtrooper and set #40431 BB-8 were released as a part of Lego Brick Sketches theme.

+Lego Mech sets

+On August 1, 2023, Lego released sets #75368 Darth Vader Mech, #75369 Boba Fett Mech, and #75370 Stormtrooper Mech.

 Video games

 Traveller's Tales president Jon Burton stated in a July 2008 interview with Variety that the series had collectively sold 15 million copies.
 As of February 13, 2009, Lego Star Wars: The Video Game has sold over 6.8 million copies worldwide, Lego Star Wars II has sold over 8.3 million, The Complete Saga has sold over 4.1 million, and the three combined have sold over 21 million.
 In May 2009, Wired reported combined sales of 20 million.
 As of 2012, all Lego Star Wars video games had collectively sold more than 30 million copies.
 As of 2016, more than 36 million games were sold.
 As of 2019, the series has sold more than 50 million copies of Lego Star Wars video games.
 In April 2022, Lego Star Wars: The Skywalker Saga was listed as one of the UK boxed chart top 10 by Eurogamer.
 Lego Star Wars: The Skywalker Saga has sold more than three million copies.